Shyzuna/pyweek24/README.md

 RUNNING THE GAME:

-On Windows, locate the "main.exe" file and double-click it.
+On Windows, locate the "build\exe.win-amd64-3.6\main.exe" file and double-click it.

 Otherwise open a terminal / console and "cd" to the game directory and run: